vishelar/Google_search_analyser/README.md

 # Google_Search_Analyser

+## See what story your Google Search History tells about you!!

 ## Run the python notebook (using Jupyter Notebook(http://jupyter.org/install.html)) to see your own google search patterns by months, days and years.
 Type in your keyword to see what and when you searched for that keyword.

 ## Requirements: